harel-coffee/xiFAIMS-auto/README.md

 # xiFAIMS

-Module for analysis of crosslinking MS and FAIMS data.
+Module for analysis of crosslinking MS/FAIMS data.

+To reproduce the analysis in the manuscript install the requirements from the pipefile and run:

+>snakemake -s .\run_xifaims.sn -j 8 --printshellcmds

+Then open the **xifaims_xgb_notebook** to generate the ML results.

+# dev notes

 ## Modules
 List of available modules:
 - const - stores amino acids constants for feature computation
-- explainer - stores code to use SHAP for explainable AI
 - features - compute and manage feature computation
 - ml - perform, document and store machine learning results
+- parameters - store XGB parameter grids
 - plots - visual presentation of results
 - processing - various pre and post processing tools
+- seq_lib - processing functions for sequences borrowed from xiRT

 ## methods summary
-- 90% train, 10% test
+- 80% train, 20% test
-- with 90% -> 3-fold cross-validation
+- with 80% -> 3-fold cross-validation
+- minimize neg_mean_squared_error in sklearns gridsearch

+## command line arguments for xifaims_xgb

+The main script that is executed via snakemake is **xifaims_xgb.py**.
+This file does the following

+**goal:** build a predictor (xgboost) for CV based on sequence features.

+**steps:**
+- parse prepared dataframe with csms
+- only use unique peptides (alpha/beta peptide and charge)
+- only use TT for machine learning
+- splits the data into 80/20 (training / validation)
+- compute sequence-based features
+- perform hyper parameter optimization for xgboost regressor on the 80% split
+- if enabled perform feature selection and extract most predictive features
+- compute metrics from training / validation split
+- store meta data / data in a pickle file and excel file (for all possible objects)

+## parameters

+The main script can be parameterized to only use specific sets of features, hyper parameters.
+The parameters folder has a couple of examples (e.g. faims_all.yaml).
+Further documentation on the command line arguments can be retrieved by executing --help on the terminal.

+## post optimization analysis

+Open the **xifaims_xgb_notebook** to "interactively" go through the results.

-## installation
+# installation
 Clone this repo and then install via pip (pip install -e .).
 Make sure to install the dependencies, xirt etc.

-## performing the analysis

-The analysis is divided into three parts:
-- xirt usage for CV prediction
-- "xifaims" analysis with traditional ML algorithms
-- shap analysis for the xifaims analysis

-## feature selection

-There a couple of feature selection steps involved in the xifaims script.
-We use the YAML files in the parameters folder (parameters/faims_all.yaml) to define the different feature sets:

-- minimal -> minimal set of features
-- smaller -> more features
-- small -> even more featues
-- structure -> add structural biopython features
-- all -> all features discussed

-### running xirt
-To run the various experiments with xiRT, navigate to the bash folder and simply run the run_xirt.bat.
-This script will run a combination of parameters for xiRT (regression, ordinal) +- auxilarry tasks.
-The results will be stored as tables (summaries) and plots (for each cv).
-The resulting table must be analyzed in the notebook xirt_summary.ipynb

-### running xifaims analysis
-This module performs the "standard" ML approach using xgboost etc. Here different feature combinations are used.

-### bash scripts

-For convenience the *.bat files contain all python calls with the various options.

-## results summary
-*please see the notebooks in the mean time*
-TBD
+# Contributors
+- Sven Giese
+- Ludwig Sinn